tal-amir/fsw-gnn/README.md

 ## Instructions

-1. Download the files listed below.
+1. Download the files listed below
 2. Experiment with the minimal working examples: `demo_conv.py` or `demo_fsw_embedding.py`
    - In case of any problem, run `build_fsw_embedding`